agnelvishal/IPFS-search-engine/Readme.md

 ## Why we built this

 As IPFS files grow in number, a search engine will be needed.
 Google and other mainstream search engines do not crawl IPFS files.
-The currently existing IPFS search engine at https://ipfs-search.com does not have rank by popularity, is not decentralized enough and is not effecient.
+The currently existing IPFS search engine at https://ipfs-search.com does not rank by popularity, is not decentralized enough and is not scalable.
 So we made this project.

 One can try the search engine at https://ipfs.sarchy.online or at https://gateway.pinata.cloud/ipfs/QmPse2Zoo3njo3P2tMY5RLWvVhczZruG6zMi4Q8YEkZ3FE